openstack/nova-specs/specs/wallaby/implemented/pci-socket-affinity.rst

 per NUMA node.
 This effectively makes a 16-CPU guest with a `require` PCI device un-schedulable, as no host NUMA node can fit the entire guest.

-.. seealso:: Zen2 BIOSes have a L3AsNUMA configration option, which creates a NUMA node for every level 3 cache.
+.. seealso:: Zen2 BIOSes have a L3AsNUMA configuration option, which creates a NUMA node for every level 3 cache.
 Up to 4 cores can share an L3 cache, with 2 SMT threads per core.
 This is how the number 8 was arrived at.
 See the AMD Developer Documentation [1]_ for more details.